This tutorial demonstrates workflows using custom transformers and manual

 Introduction

-In the previous exercises, we've authored workflows that can be automated for complete integration and transformation of our Cityworks data.
-But, sometimes, it is more convenient to allow other users to run these processes.
+In previous exercises, we've authored workflows that can be automated to fully integrate and transform our Cityworks data.
+But sometimes, it is more convenient to allow other users to run these processes.
 It is even better if we can make these processes accessible to non-technical users, saving us from the common task of responding to individual requests.

 Using FME Flow Apps, FME workspaces can be made into user-friendly, shareable web and mobile apps.
-The end result is a customized interface that allows end users to submit and request information or trigger processes.
+The end result is a customized interface that enables end users to submit requests, request information, or trigger processes.
 The best part?
 No coding required.

-This tutorial creates an FME Flow App from the previous exercise's workspace.
+This tutorial creates an FME Flow App from the workspace created in the previous exercise.
 The final Flow App allows end-users to submit their own Excel spreadsheet data for processing.
-The Flow App intakes the submitted data to automatically create work orders in Cityworks.
+The Flow App takes the submitted data to automatically create work orders in Cityworks.

 Requirements